Role of non-classicality in mediated spatial quantum correlations: Characterisation of non-classical interactions

 \section{Characterisation of non-classical interactions}

-We shall now briefly recall the main findings of \cite{ganardi_quantitative_2024, krisnanda_detecting_2018}, upon which we base our generalised inequality.
-Suppose our system is made of two quantum probes, $A$ and $B$, and a mediator $M$, and the interactions are exclusively \textit{local}, meaning no direct interaction between $A$ and $B$ is allowed, and \textit{classical}, such that the two Hamiltonians $\hat{H}_{AM}$ and $\hat{H}_{MB}$ commute.
+Suppose our closed system is made of two quantum probes, $A$ and $B$, and a mediator $M$, all with finite-dimensional Hilbert spaces.
+The interactions are assumed to be \textit{local}, in the sense that there is no direct $A$--$B$ coupling \cite{di_pietra_role_2025}, and the total Hamiltonian takes the form

+where the interaction terms $\hat{H}_{AM}$ and $\hat{H}_{MB}$ are otherwise left unspecified. {Since the dynamics of $AMB$ is assumed to be closed, the time evolution is unitary and is generated by \eqref{eq:total_H_mediated}.
+In particular, the global evolution operator is: } { with the associated unitary channel defined as: }

+{In the non-classicality witness scenario, the mediator $M$ is experimentally inaccessible; hence, to infer its possible non-classical nature, we need to test its effects through measurements on the two probes.
+The quantity of interest is the possible increase in quantum correlations between the probes induced by their interaction with the mediator.
+To retain the highest possible level of generality, a broad class of quantum correlation measures $Q$ is considered.
+Specifically, $Q$ is assumed to be a $gd$-continuous function, a property shared by commonly used quantum correlation measures such as entropy of entanglement and logarithmic negativity \cite{donald_continuity_1999, plenio_logarithmic_2005}.
+Being $gd$-continuous implies that $Q$ is monotonic under local processing and satisfies the continuity condition:

+where $g$ is an invertible monotonically increasing function with the property $\lim_{s \to 0} g(s) = 0$ and $d$ is a distance between states $x$ and $y$. }